Picking Winners: A Data Driven Approach to Evaluating the Quality of Startup Companies: Introduction

-When one discusses early-stage startup investing, the first institution that they must consider is that of venture capital firms, which are groups that uses their investors' capital to invest directly in a portfolio of startup companies.
-Venture capital firms invest only in private companies, meaning that once they have made the investment, the companies cannot be traded on a standard public exchange until they ``go public'' \citep{metrick2010venture}.
-Venture capital firms spend a large amount of time and resources screening and selecting deals.
+The problem of evaluating startup company quality is faced by venture capital firms.
+These firms spend a large amount of time and resources screening and selecting startup company deals \citep{metrick2010venture,da2011survey,sahlman1990structure}.
 In particular, firms take a hands-on approach to investing by evaluating the attractiveness and risk behind every investment, considering factors that include relative market size, strategy, technology, customer adoption, competition, and the quality and experience of the management team.
 The investment screening process is oftentimes a thorough and intensive one that can take several months.
-Additionally, a venture capital firm will generally become heavily involved in the day-to-day workings of the startup companies in which they invest.
-To learn more about the structure and operation of venture capital firms, we direct the interested reader to the surveys in \cite{metrick2010venture,da2011survey}, and \cite{sahlman1990structure}.
+Venture capital firms could greatly improve their investment process if they had a quantitative model which could perform a preliminary evaluation of the quality of a large number of potential deals.
+They could use such a model to prioritize and more efficiently allocate their human resources for evaluating different deals.